Effective: July 1, 2004

 The data steward is the university office represented by an executive officer charged with the primary responsibility and authority to ensure that Iowa State University meets external and internal requirements for privacy and security of specific types of confidential and business data owned by the university in their functional areas.
 These data stewards, as a group, are responsible for recommending policies, establishing standards and guidelines for university-wide data administration activities.
 Data stewards may delegate the implementation of university policies, standards, and guidelines to data custodians.
 They are also responsible for advising colleges, departments, units, and individuals in security practices relating to these areas:

 The data custodian is the individual or entity (including outsourced services) in possession or control of data and is responsible for safeguarding the data according to the policies and procedures established by the associated data steward.
-The appropriate level of protection is based on the Data Classification policy (pending) and the Minimum Security Standards for Protected Data (pending: see Resources below).
+The appropriate level of protection is based on the Data Classification policy and the Minimum Security Standards and Guidance (see Resources below). top

 The data user, synonymous with user, is the individual, automated application or process that is authorized by the data steward to create, enter, edit, and access data, in accordance with the data steward's policies and procedures.
 Users have a responsibility to: